Loop start time: 9AM. Arrive Early!

 A: Driving directions and map are here.
-If you search for Michigan Road and Reservation Road in Cross River NY that will get you a map location within frisbee distance from the starting area (well, maybe a well thrown frisbee).
+If you search for Michigan Road and Reservation Road in Cross River NY that will get you a map location within frisbee tossing distance from the starting area (well, maybe a well thrown frisbee).
 Parking is just a bit up Reservation Road from there.
-On race day, follow the line of cars and watch for parking directions from the parking wranglers.
+On race day — unless you are early — follow the line of cars and watch for parking directions from the parking wranglers.

 Q: How early should I arrive?